Thanks to these chicken tenderloin recipes, you can plan out dinner for the whole month!

 Garlic comes next, followed by half & half, chicken broth, lemon juice, dill, and cornstarch.

 I like to use mature cheddar or Gruyère since it’s nice and smokey.
-Just don’t use anything that’s pre-shredded since that stuff doesn’t melt right.

 This is extra scrumptious with BBQ sauce brushed over the top and would be the ultimate side to a big plate of mac & cheese.